dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

     - Private ([Backend Transfer](https://deploy.equinix.com/developers/docs/metal/networking/backend-transfer/) + VLAN only, port `81`) exposed HTTP endpoint (not open to internet)
 - Forward HTTP proxy via NGINX
     - Allows servers on private networks to use `ncb` as a simple HTTP proxy on port 83
+    - This allows for easy "no public internet" installs for things that can HTTP proxy on the private management network, like [Harvester](https://docs.harvesterhci.io/v1.1/install/harvester-configuration/#example-9) or [OpenShift](https://docs.openshift.com/container-platform/4.12/networking/enable-cluster-wide-proxy.html).
 - NFS / NAS via linux
     - Exposes largest non-HDD drive via NFS to private networks, including Metal's Backend Transfer network
 - TFTP server via dnsmasq in `mgmt_a` network via hostname ending in `-01`, for example `ncb-sv-01`